-As per the current investment strategy and the composition of the portfolio, the Investment Manager assesses that such impact deems not to be relevant and does not currently have the capabilities for collecting ESG elements for determining and weight with more accuracy the negative sustainability effects.
+As per the current investment strategy and the composition of the portfolio, the Investment Manager assesses that such impact deems not to be relevant.

 The investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities.